 There are, in fact, some really amazing and wonderful moments that happen as we are moving our little people from childhood to adulthood.

 I’ve consulted with parents of teenagers all over the world – literally.
-One of my friends lives in New Zealand!

 These parents have shared with me some of the JOYS of raising teenagers.